turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 # Gestalt Psychology

-Gestalt Psychology is a concept used to describe how we perceive the world around us as **complete units and patterns** rather than a series of unrelated parts.
+Gestalt Psychology is a concept used to describe how we perceive the world around us as **complete units and patterns** vs. a series of unrelated parts.

-"Gestalt" means "shape" or "form", which is fitting as these principals describe the ways in which humans are hard-wired to see patterns and apply structures to quickly understand their surroundings
+"Gestalt" means "shape" or "form"

+Humans are hard-wired to see patterns and apply structures to quickly understand their surroundings

 ---